-This is the second article in a multi-part series where we deep-dive into the design choices behind the Dusk Network.
-In this article we explain why we are designing for direct settlement finality, fork, and pool resistance.
+This is the fourth article in a multi-part series where we deep-dive into the design choices behind the Dusk Network.
+In this article we explain why we are designing a controllable smart contract standard.

 Dusk — Technology for Securities

 Dusk streamlines the issuance of digital securities and automates trading compliance with the world’s first programmable and confidential securities.